yuhinas/bb_tracking/README.md

 - **count_on_mouse.py**
   Calculates how long each beetle stays on the mouse, based on raw tracking data.
   Also provides hourly summaries.
   You can specify the analysis time range.

 - **active_radius_SpecifiedStartEnd.py**
   Analyzes beetle movement deviation and estimates social ranks.
-  outputs 2D plots of Positional Deviation Index over time for each experiment.
+  Outputs 2D plots of Positional Deviation Index over time for each experiment.
   You can set which experiments and time range to include.

 - **merge_csv.py**